August 07, 2014

 Now in its third year, the program matches undergraduate students with mentors in the departments of Internal Medicine and Preventive Medicine and Public Health at the KU School of Medicine.
 During the study period, which lasts eight to 12 weeks, fellows work on research projects relevant to pulmonary diseases.
 The program is funded by the Francis Family Foundation, a Kansas City, Mo.-based philanthropic organization that supports pulmonary research.

 The program is open to undergraduate students who have a grade point average of 3.0 or better, have completed college-level introductory courses in chemistry and biology, and plan to pursue a career in medicine or science.
-The six 2014 fellows are undergraduate students who attend the University of Kansas and Baker University.
-The fellows presented summaries of their research projects to School of Medicine faculty on July 31.
+The current group of fellows presented summaries of their research projects to School of Medicine faculty on July 31.

 "It is most rewarding for me to see the sense of accomplishment in the fellows at the end of summer, and it is exciting to see their enthusiasm as they apply the knowledge they gained working as a part of a research team with faculty members, medical students and fellows," said Navneet Dhillon, Ph.D., associate professor of medicine at KU and the on-site adviser of the fellowship program.
 "This research exposure will surely help them in gravitating towards medical research careers."